digitalfabrik/integreat-app/docs/05-error-reporting.md

 * [sentry-javascript](https://github.com/getsentry/sentry-javascript) (currently uses raven-js)
 * [sentry-cocoa](https://github.com/getsentry/sentry-cocoa)

-**In order to use the cli a `sentry.properties` is needed which includes a auth key and information about the project.**
+**In order to use the cli a `sentry.properties` is needed which includes an auth key and information about the project.**

 # Platform specifics for crashes